 3 2 0 versicolor 4.260

-Experimental methods for building AFL more programatically are shown in vignette("afl_generation")
+Experimental methods for building AFL more programatically are shown

 Using the arrow return format

-, the options binary=FALSE, arrow=TRUE
+options binary=FALSE, arrow=TRUE steer the communication

-steer the communication and parsing of the dataset to use the arrow IPC format, which can be much more performant when the returned array is large.
+and parsing of the dataset to use the arrow IPC format, which can be

 Advanced topics